 • existing interior spaces are reconfigured by merging two rooms that were originally conceived as separate

 • a single kitchen-living room environment is designed from scratch.

-In this focus we’ll see how to design an open plan providing pros and cons and some useful tips to correctly map out home spaces in full compliance with building regulations.
-You will also have the opportunity to download the 3D file and DWG CAD resources of a project example that we have created together with brief summary slides.
+In this focus article we’ll see how to design an open plan providing pros and cons and some useful tips to correctly map out home spaces in full compliance with building regulations.
+You will also have the opportunity to download the 3D file of a project example that we have created together with brief summary slides.

 Open plan kitchen and living room layouts and types

 Depending on your needs and the spaces available, it is possible to design an open plan with kitchen and living room that is:

 - partially integrated.

 In case of pre-existing environments, to obtain an open plan with fully integrated kitchen and living room (diagram 1 – 3) it is necessary to verify that it is possible to completely demolish the partitions separating the two environments.
 In case of frame structures, the actual position of columns should be assessed so as to organize the space, thus avoiding any interference with existing structural elements.
 Hence, reviewing the building’s structural layout will avoid to come across unexpected events that could compromise the quality and functionality of the spaces to be designed during demolition works.

 In case of a structure with load-bearing walls, openings must be designed in sufficiently large rooms to obtain the perception of a single space.
 Once the feasibility of the intervention has been established, it will be possible to proceed with the project design phase.